-To mark progress, lab staffs must collect 20 slides each month that show properly handled blood samples.
+To mark progress, lab staff must collect 20 slides each month that show properly handled blood samples.
 Monthly visits will mark performance improvement.

 “By mitigating a public health burden, people should have more time to grow food and have money for things other than medical care,” Wagar said.
 “We can’t expect to see change right away, but hopefully things will be a little bit better every month.”

-Working with the Djibouti-based Combined Joint Task Force - Horn of Africa and other DoD agencies, the center recently offered microscopy courses through U.S. military partnership events in Ghana, Nigeria and Tanzania.
-The effort supports U.S. Army Africa’s strategic engagement goal of increasing capabilities and strengthening capacity with the militaries of African nations, Wagar said.
+Working with the Djibouti-based Combined Joint Task Force Horn of Africa and other DoD agencies, the center recently offered microscopy courses through U.S. military partnership events in Ghana, Nigeria and Tanzania.
+The effort supports U.S. Africa Command’s strategic engagement goal of increasing capabilities and strengthening capacity with the militaries of African nations, Wagar said.

-“To date, that includes eight Kenyan military lab techs, 17 from the Tanzania People’s Defense Force and 30 Nigerians,” Wagar said.
+“To date, that includes eight Kenyans military lab techs, 17 from the Tanzania People’s Defense Force and 30 Nigerians,” Wagar said.

 Accurate diagnosis is also a key factor for military readiness, Wagar said.
 For example, a Kenyan soldier stationed in Nairobi – where malaria is less prevalent – is susceptible to the disease if posted elsewhere in the country.

 “Improving malaria diagnosis within African military laboratories sets conditions for healthier troops,” Wagar said.
 “When forces are healthy, they are more capable to support their government and regional security.”